Being the Halloween season, my thoughts turn to the dark and macabre… which, of course, is right at home with relationships and crushes.

 Tim Burton has a certain knack for finding beauty in the most strange and unusual places.
 He can also make the normal into something weird… and the scary into an odd combination of terrifying and hilarious.
 He put all that to work in Beetlejuice with wonderful results.

-He also gave us one of Winona Ryder’s most memorable characters: Lydia, the oh so gothy daughter of an eccentric artist and a regular guy (Catherine O’Hara and Jeffery Jones).
+He also gave us one of Winona Ryder’s most memorable characters: Lydia, the oh so gothy step-daughter of an eccentric artist and a regular guy (Catherine O’Hara and Jeffery Jones).

 By far the most insightful and compassionate member of her family, Lydia’s dark demeanor spoke to many of Generation X who, by the late 80s, were feeling quite the outsiders.
 She hit the screen just as the goth sub-culture was getting better known in the mainstream (thanks to MTV and other venues for music videos) and was a uniquely sympathetic characters.